Bristol Breast Augmentation Surgeon – Dr. Bandeian

-For as long as he can remember, Dr. Bandeian has been completely covering his breast implants with muscle and fascia (layer of tissue that covers muscle).
+For many years Dr. Bandeian has been completely covering his breast implants with muscle and fascia (layer of tissue that covers muscle).
 Therefore, even in thin patients, he always gets at good thick layer of the patients’ own tissue to completely cover the implants.
 That is why his patients do not complain about rippling.
 Dr. Bandeian did not invent this technique.
 In fact, this method of placing breast implants is how plastic surgeons have placed breast implants in mastectomy patients for well over 30 years where it is mandatory that they achieve complete muscle coverage of the implants because there is no breast tissue.

 An additional benefit of complete muscle coverage of the implant is that there is more support of the implant so there is less sagging over time.
 One final benefit of complete muscle coverage of the implants is that it is easier to separate and view breast tissue from the implant when mammograms are done.
 However, the benefits of complete coverage do not come without a price.
 The price is longer surgery time, and more work for the patients and Dr. Bandeian after surgery.
 Because the muscles that cover the bottom half of the implant are tightly attached to the ribs, it takes Dr. Bandeian additional operating time to develop the pocket beneath the muscles.
 Because these muscles are tighter than the pectoralis muscle, the implants often scoot up so that the day after surgery, they are too high.